When cosmetic surgery goes wrong: We look at the critical importance of monitoring your post-operative health.

-Anyone who has done their research before going ahead with cosmetic surgery will know that some post operative discomfort is usually to be expected as the body takes time to heal.
+Anyone who has done their research before going ahead with cosmetic surgery will know that some post-operative discomfort is usually to be expected as the body takes time to heal.
 The extent of that discomfort and the recovery time varies from procedure to procedure and this can create uncertainty on the part of the patient.
-How do you know if the problems you are experiencing are normal, and therefore nothing to worry about, or whether they are abnormal and indicative of cosmetic surgery that has gone wrong?
+So how do you know if the problems you are experiencing are normal, and therefore nothing to worry about, or whether they are abnormal and indicative of cosmetic surgery that has gone wrong?

 We have put together a checklist to help you identify whether your post operative health is anything to be concerned about:

-- Your surgeon was not qualified to perform the procedure.
+- Your surgeon was not qualified to perform the procedure; or

 - Your surgeon has shown no concern for your personal wellbeing.

-- Not undergoing any treatment on a whim or on the spur of the moment.
+- Not undergoing any treatment on a whim or on the spur of the moment; and

 - If you are going abroad for treatment – making sure you think about what would happen if the cosmetic surgery goes wrong.